ch98-1/Time/README.md

 Time
 ====

-Simple command line timer. -t for timer, -s for stopwatch, -tm to show current time as lists of timer updates.
+Simple command line timer. -t for timer, -s for stopwatch, and no argument gives current time.